loschke/loschke-ai-brainsidian-mcp/README.md

 - "Create a new note with today's date"
 - "Append this task to my daily note"
 - "Add tags 'project' and 'urgent' to my task note"

+**Template-Based Creation:** ✨
+- "Create a quick note titled 'Meeting Notes' with tags ai-strategy"
+- "Create a wissensnotiz about 'MCP Architecture' in folder '03-Fachwissen'"
+- "Create a content note for 'Blog: AI Templates' with tags blog, ai-tools"

 **Knowledge Management:**
 - "Show me all notes tagged with 'ai-coding'"